Biography

 1993 - Andy spends time with baby daughter, Alex, and does not pass Go for quite some time!

-2000 - After a period of relative inactivity, Andy writes the score for the movie "Last Chance"’ starring Todd Bridges (Different Strokes).
+2000 - After a period of relative inactivity, Andy writes the score for the movie "Last Chance"’ starring Todd Bridges (Diff'rent Strokes).
 It features a song co-written and sung by Chris Thompson, who had by now relocated to California.

 At the Troubadour in L.A., Andy does a guest spot on backing vocals with the SAS Band, which includes Queen musicians, Spike Edney and Jamie Moses, and also features singers Paul Young, Fish (Marillion), and Chris Thompson, plus legendary guitarist Steve Lukather (Toto).

-In October, Chris asks Andy to help him put a band together for a charity show in San Diego for the Red Cross, in the wake of 9/11.
+In October, Chris Thompson asks Andy to help him put a band together for a charity show in San Diego for the Red Cross, in the wake of 9/11.
 They find drummer Jerry Blaze, and at the last minute the promoter suggests bassist Ken Dow.
 The gig is a big success.

 2002 - The Chris Thompson Band gets together on a more permanent basis, with Ken’s brother, Kevin, taking over on drums.